-We call to attention that the current waiting time for an appointment for a visa application is approximately three workweeks.
+We call to attention that the current waiting time for an appointment for a visa application is approximately four workweeks.
 Furthermore, we guarantee a decision on visa applications within 15 workdays after the appointment has taken place.
 Schengen visa applications for Denmark, Iceland, Norway and Sweden are handled by the Danish Embassy in Dublin.
 Please be sure to read the entire section before contacting us with questions.

 The Embassy guarantees a decision on visa applications within 15 workdays.
 Application for a Schengen visa for Denmark, Iceland, Sweden, and Norway must be made online through Visaselfservice.
 You must then submit your application and the required documentation at the Embassy.
 Submission of visa applications is by appointment only.
 You must make an appointment for a visa application by email to email@example.com

 All visa appointments must be booked by sending an e-mail to the Visa Department on firstname.lastname@example.org.